jcorporation/myGPIOd/README.md

 This example configuration does the following:

-- Configures gpio 3 as input:
+- Configures GPIO 3 as input:
   - Enables the pull-up resistor on start
   - Sets GPIO 6 to active on falling event
   - Calls `/usr/local/bin/reboot.sh` after a button press (falling) of 2 seconds length
   - Toggles the value of GPIO 6 on long_press
   - Calls `/usr/local/bin/poweroff.sh` on a short press (rising)
-- Configures gpio 4 as input:
+- Configures GPIO 4 as input:
   - Enables the pull-up resistor on start
   - Runs the mpd `next` command on a short press (falling)
-- Configures gpio 5 as output:
+- Configures GPIO 5 as output:
   - Sets the value to active on start
-- Configures gpio 6 as output:
+- Configures GPIO 6 as output:
   - Sets the value to inactive on start
+- Configures GPIO 7 as input:
+  - Enables the pull-up resistor on start
+  - Enabled the long press action for falling event
+  - Increases the mpd volume by 5 % after 100 ms and each 500 ms as long the button is pressed

 **/etc/mygpiod.conf**
 ```